Trade unions and employee participation

 Substantive collective agreements

-Wages and substantive conditions of employment in businesses outside South Africa are negotiated with trade unions on an annual basis where trade unions are involved.
-In Burkina Faso the government is also involved in the negotiation of wages.
-In countries where unions are not involved, management determines increases based on labour market competitiveness, inflation and remuneration survey data.
+Wages and substantive conditions of employment for employees outside South Africa are negotiated with trade unions and other stakeholders on an annual basis, where such structures exist.
+In Burkina Faso, for example, the government is also involved in negotiations.
+In countries where there is no union involvement, management arrives at increase amounts based on labour market competitiveness, inflation and local remuneration survey data.